tomaas-zeman/snake/README.md

 # Snake
-Just a simple POC of what the pygame library can do
+Just a simple game to try development with the pygame library